 CSS Trick #8 – Resize Image

 Once we have dealt with resizing our page, we need to be able to resize our images.
 Images are special because you don’t want the image to be scaling up.
-If have a low resolution image, it should be kept small so that it doesn’t look blurry.
+For low-resolution images, it should be kept small so that it doesn’t look blurry.

 This time, instead of trying to limit the size to a certain amount of pixels, we would want the maximum size to be the original size.
 Meaning, if the image is 300px wide, the maximum width should be 300px.